chvlyl/chvlyl.github.io/index.md

 title: Eric Z Chen
 ---

 I am a PhD student in Genomics and Computational Biology at University of Pennsylvania.
-I'm working with [Prof.Hongzhe Li in Biostatistics Department](http://statgene.med.upenn.edu/) on statistical methods for metagenomic data anlaysis.
+I'm currently working with [Prof.Hongzhe Li in Biostatistics Department](http://statgene.med.upenn.edu/) on statistical methods for metagenomic data anlaysis.
+My current research foucuses on studying the microbiome in the human gut and developing statistical and computational tools for microbiome data analysis.
+Here is my [LinkedIn profile](https://www.linkedin.com/in/eric-zhang-chen-a31bab16) and [Google Scholar profile](https://scholar.google.com/citations?user=7mrZzpYAAAAJ&hl=en).

+Besides my research, I'm also a big fan of data science.
+That is, use machine learning and statistical approaches to extra useful information from massive data.
+Here is my [GitHub](https://github.com/chvlyl) and [Kaggle website]().

+I'd like to keep challenging myself and I like learning new things.
+Since I'm also interested in finance and investments, I decided to learn some finance and investment knowledge by taking the CFA exam ([Chartered Financial Analyst](https://www.cfainstitute.org/pages/index.aspx)) for fun.
+Currently I have passed the CFA Level 1 exam.

+This website is generated with Jekyll and hosted in GitHub.
+The website template  is based on [Yihui Xie's website](http://yihui.name/) but with my own modifications.